-Claire Hodson has been sacked and a new manager has stepped in.
-Since then the regime has become even more repressive and brutal.
+With the increased attention on the brutal conditions inside the CSCs, the regime has become even more repressive and brutal.
 The number of prisoners smashing up their cells, setting fire to their cells and themselves and other self-harmings has increased as a consequence.

-The limited attention that has been brought to the CSCs so far has provoked the prison system into behaving even more inhumanely in an attempt to silence the voices within it.
+The, still limited, attention that has been brought to the CSCs so far has provoked the prison system into behaving even more inhumanely in an attempt to silence the voices within it.
 It is therefore even more important that the pressure is increased on them.

-As we can read in the preceding accounts, the CSCs are places of extreme psychological torture and physical, sexual and racial abuse.
+As we can read in the preceeding accounts, the CSCs are places of extreme psychological torture and physical, sexual and racial abuse.
 Many CSC inmates should actually be in medical institutions rather than prisons.
 A Home Office Paper even indicated this over a decade ago: "The psychiatric assessment of the CSC prisoners revealed the extent and seriousness of mental disorder amongst this population." p.xiii.
 Clare, E and Bottomley, K (2001) Evaluation of Close Supervision Centres, Research Study 219, (London: Home Office).